superctr/MDSDRV/README.md

 #### File listing
 - `main.bin` is the sound test ROM.
 It is built from  `main.68k`.
-- `mdsdrv.bin` is the sound driver binary.
+- `out/mdsdrv.bin` is the sound driver binary.
 It is built from `blob.68k`.
-- `mdssub.bin` is the Z80 driver.
+- `out/mdssub.bin` is the Z80 driver.
 It does not need to be included directly, it is done automatically by `mdsdrv.bin`.
+- `out/mdsseq.bin` is the compiled sequence data.
+It is built from music and sound effect files using `mdslink`.
+- `out/mdspcm.bin` contains PCM sample data.
+It is also built using `mdslink`.

 #### Interfaces
 - See [api.md](doc/api.md)